Marine Weather Warnings - Severe Thunderstorm Warning for NT

 TOP PRIORITY FOR IMMEDIATE BROADCAST

-Severe thunderstorms are no longer affecting Darwin and nearby rural areas.
+Severe thunderstorms are no longer affecting Darwin City and Outer Darwin.
 The

 immediate threat of severe thunderstorms has passed, but the situation will